stephengeller/CV/README.md

 - In 2017, I participated in a charity hitch-hike ([Bummit](bummit.co.uk)) from Sheffield to Riga, Latvia, all whilst trying to spend as little money as possible.
 We were tasked with reaching our destination within ten days.
 - As a group of three, we had to make confident decisions as to what route we should take throughout Europe, how to approach strangers and where to go within cities we arrived in, all whilst learning to speak unfamiliar new languages.
 - Using these skills, we arrived in Riga within our time-limit, having covered 1,600 miles, 9 cities and 6 countries.
-I also raised £335 for the selected charities, and made a (poorly-edited) [video of my experience!](https://www.youtube.com/watch?v=dEGBNfc9FT0)
+I also raised £335 for the selected charities, and made a (poorly-edited) video of my experience (DM for details)!

 ## Education